 Chapel is not intended to replace church, and students are encouraged to find a local church where they can worship on Sundays and serve.
 Chapel is simply another opportunity to focus our attention on the Lord and be open to what he has to teach us.
 The conviction and change happening in chapel then acts as a catalyst for the life-change students will experience off campus and for the rest of their life.

-No classes are offered at 10 a.m., and other offices like the Library and coffee shop are closed during chapel, because the majority of students and faculty attend chapel.
+No classes are offered at 10 a.m. and other offices like the Library are closed during chapel to allow students and faculty to attend chapel.

 Chapel creates time and space for the Corban community to grow together spiritually through: